citcheese/ODBParser/README.md

                         specify parser.
   --elastic, -es        Use for IP, Shodan, BinaryEdge & Paste methods to
                         specify parser.
-  --index , -in         Specify index (ES ONLY).
-Use with IP arg & 'elastic'
+  --database , -db      Specify database you want to grab.
+For MDB must be in
-                        flag
+                        format format 'db:collection'.
+Use with IP arg & 'es' or 'mdb' flag
-  --collection , -co    Specify collection (MDB ONLY).
-In format
+  --getall, -g          Get all indices regardless of fields and
-                        'db:collection'.
-Use with IP arg & 'mongo' flag --getall, -g          Get all indices regardless of fields and collection/index names (overrides selections in config
+                        collection/index names (overrides selections in config
                         file).